Enrico Caruso: Historical and musical significance

 While Caruso sang at such venues as La Scala in Milan, the Royal Opera House, in London, the Mariinsky Theatre in Saint Petersburg, and the Teatro Colón in Buenos Aires, he appeared most often at the Metropolitan Opera in New York City, where he was the leading tenor for 18 consecutive seasons.
 It was at the Met, in 1910, that he created the role of Dick Johnson in Giacomo Puccini's La fanciulla del West.

 Caruso's voice extended up to high D-flat in its prime and grew in power and weight as he grew older.
-At times, his voice took on a dark, almost baritonal coloration.
+At times, his voice took on a dark, almost baritonal colouration.
 He sang a broad spectrum of roles, ranging from lyric, to spinto, to dramatic parts, in the Italian and French repertoires.
-In the German repertoire, Caruso sang only two roles, Assad (in Karl Goldmark's The Queen of Sheba) and Richard Wagner's Lohengrin, both of which he performed in Italian in Buenos Aires in 1899 and 1901, respectively.
+In the German repertoire, Caruso sang only two roles, Assad in Karl Goldmark's The Queen of Sheba and Richard Wagner's Lohengrin, both of which he performed in Italian in Buenos Aires in 1899 and 1901, respectively.

-Honors
+Honors and recognitions

-During his lifetime, Caruso received many orders, decorations, testimonials and other kinds of honours from monarchs, governments and miscellaneous cultural bodies of the various nations in which he sang.
+During his lifetime, Caruso was the recipient of numerous orders, decorations, testimonials and other kinds of honors from monarchs, governments and miscellaneous cultural bodies of the various nations and cities in which he sang.
 He was also the recipient of Italian knighthoods.
 In 1917, he was elected an honorary member of the Phi Mu Alpha Sinfonia, the national fraternity for men involved in music, by the fraternity's Alpha chapter of the New England Conservatory of Music in Boston.
-One unusual award bestowed on him was that of "Honorary Captain of the New York Police Force".
+According to Dorothy Caruso, an unusual award bestowed on him in 1918 of "Honorary Captain of the New York Police Force", pleased him more than any of the other decorations he received.
 In 1960, for his contribution to the recording industry, Caruso received a star located at 6625 Hollywood Boulevard on the Hollywood Walk of Fame.
-Caruso was posthumously awarded a Grammy Lifetime Achievement Award in 1987.
-On 27 February of that same year, the United States Postal Service issued a 22-cent postage stamp in his honour.
+In 1987, Caruso was posthumously awarded a Grammy Lifetime Achievement Award.
+On 27 February of that same year, the United States Postal Service issued a 22-cent postage stamp with his likeness in his honour.
 He was voted into Gramophone's Hall of Fame in 2012.

 Repertoire

-Caruso's operatic repertoire consisted primarily of Italian works along with a few roles in French.
+Caruso's repertoire consisted primarily of Italian opera, along with a handful of roles in French.
 He also performed two German operas, Wagner's Lohengrin and Goldmark's Die Königin von Saba, singing in Italian, early in his career.
 Below are the first performances by Caruso, in chronological order, of each of the operas that he undertook on the stage.
 World premieres are indicated with **.